-Henry Cowell's redwood grove is the only remaining old-growth grove in the Santa Cruz area and is an intriguing glimpse into what the region's extensive redwood forests might have once looked like.
+Henry Cowell’s redwood grove is the largest old-growth grove south of Big Basin and is an intriguing glimpse into what the extensive redwood forests around Santa Cruz might have once looked like.
 The grove is on an alluvial flat just south of the logging town of Felton.
-Besides the 0.8-mile loop trail, the Roaring Camp Railroad passes through the grove, and the silence of the redwoods is often pierced by the loud hoots of steam trains.
+Besides the 0.8-mile loop trail, the Roaring Camp Railroad passes through the grove, and the silence of the redwoods is often pierced by the loud hoots of trains.

 In many ways the grove has a typical old-growth feel; it’s remarkably cool and lush, with a groundcover of ferns and redwood sorrel, and there’s a characteristic hush from all the sound-dampening foliage.
 However, typically for southern groves near the ocean, there aren’t a lot of big redwoods here, and an unusual number of the trees are oddly mishhapen.
 Also, mixed in with the redwoods is a thick understory of tanoak and bay trees that obscures the redwoods and makes the grove look like a dense deciduous forest.
 The broadleaf growth is densest within the redwood loop; the old growth just outside the loop is much more open, suggesting that the grove’s appearance may be partly the result of fire suppression or other land management practices.

 Compared to nearby Big Basin, the Cowell grove is more lush but less redwood-dominated; Big Basin has more impressive redwoods and feels more wild.
 Nontheless, Henry Cowell is still a good place to appreciate an old-growth forest, especially since the grove acts as a gateway to the San Lorenzo River and second-growth forest hikes.
 Although some of the second-growth areas of the park are quite pleasant, passing through the big redwoods makes you appreciate the grandeur and the special beauty of old growth forests.